From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding

 \section{Abstract}

-Video Large Language Models (VLMs) have achieved remarkable results on a variety of vision language tasks, yet their practical use is limited by the ``needle in a haystack'' problem: the massive number of visual tokens produced from raw video frames exhausts the model’s context window.
-Existing solutions alleviate this issue by selecting a sparse set of frames, thereby reducing token count, but such frame-wise selection discards essential temporal dynamics, leading to suboptimal reasoning about motion and event continuity.
-In this work we systematically explore the impact of temporal information and demonstrate that extending selection from isolated key frames to key clips - which are short, temporally coherent segments - improves video understanding.
-To maintain a fixed computational budget while accommodating the larger token footprint of clips, we propose an adaptive resolution strategy that dynamically balances spatial resolution and clip length, ensuring a constant token count per video.
-Experiments on three long-form video benchmarks demonstrate that our training-free approach, F2C, outperforms uniform sampling up to $8.1\%, 5.6\%$, and $10.3\%$ on Video-MME, LongVideoBench and MLVU benchmarks, respectively.
-These results highlight the importance of preserving temporal coherence in frame selection and provide a practical pathway for scaling VLMs to real world video understanding applications.
-Project webpage is available at \href{https://guangyusun.com/f2c/}{https://guangyusun.com/f2c}.
+Video Large Language Models (VLMs) have achieved strong performance on various vision-language tasks, yet their practical use is limited by the massive number of visual tokens produced from raw video frames, which quickly exhausts the model’s context window.
+Existing solutions mitigate this issue by selecting a sparse set of frames, but such frame-wise selection discards essential temporal dynamics in long-form videos, leading to suboptimal reasoning about motion and event continuity.
+In this work, we systematically examine the role of temporal information and show that extending selection from isolated key frames to temporally coherent key clips improves video understanding.
+To maintain a fixed computational budget while accommodating the larger token footprint of clips, we introduce frame resolution as a controllable factor in frame selection, enabling a trade-off between spatial resolution and clip length.
+Building on this idea, we propose an adaptive clip length module that dynamically balances these factors to ensure a constant token count per video.
+Experiments on three long-form video benchmarks demonstrate that our training-free approach, F2C, outperforms uniform sampling by up to $8.1\%$, $5.6\%$, and $10.3\%$ on Video-MME, LongVideoBench, and MLVU, respectively.
+These results highlight the importance of preserving temporal coherence in frame selection and provide a practical pathway for scaling VLMs to real-world video understanding applications.